adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 ![Netlify](image/netlify-3.png)

-- Once GitHub is configured, choose you repository:
+- Once GitHub is configured, choose your repository:

 ![Netlify](image/netlify-4.png)

 - Configure deployment settings.
-Choose the branch to deploy, the directory containing the static files (`public`) and click on "Deploy site":
+Choose the branch to deploy, the directory containing the static files (`public`), and click on "Deploy site":

 ![Netlify](image/netlify-5.png)